KevinDuganJr/CFMStats/README.md

 - Publish local database by double clicking the data/CMFStats.Database.publish.xml file in Visual Studio

 # How To Use
--Run application > Register a user > go to My Leagues > Create League -Follow the Help page to Export data and Sync data
+- Run application > Register a user > go to My Leagues > Create League
+- Follow the Help page to Export data and Sync data